kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/ms-iis@0NJDgfe6eMa7qPUOI6Eya.md

 # MS IIS

-Microsoft Internet Information Services (IIS) is a flexible, secure, and high-performance web server developed by Microsoft for hosting and managing web applications and services on Windows Server.
-IIS supports a variety of web technologies, including ASP.NET, PHP, and static content.
-It provides features such as request handling, authentication, SSL/TLS encryption, and URL rewriting.
-IIS also offers robust management tools, including a graphical user interface and command-line options, for configuring and monitoring web sites and applications.
-It is commonly used for deploying enterprise web applications and services in a Windows-based environment, offering integration with other Microsoft technologies and services.
+Microsoft IIS is a flexible, secure web server for hosting web applications on Windows Server.
+Supports ASP.NET, PHP, static content with features like authentication, SSL/TLS, URL rewriting.
+Offers GUI and command-line management tools for enterprise Windows-based deployments.

 Visit the following resources to learn more: